CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.4 Mobile data carrier.md

 ** Inventories ** provide fast and targeted access to mobile media.
 For example, they provide information about the storage location, retention period and authorized recipients.
 The external ** identification ** of mobile data carriers enables their rapid identification.
 However, the labeling should not allow unauthorized persons to infer the content (eg the inscription of a USB stick with the keyword "confidential") in order to make it more difficult to misuse.
 It should be noted, however, that flanking regulations and requirements that apply to the institution require a corresponding labeling.
 In this case, additional requirements from these regulations and requirements usually have to be implemented.
 A defined structure of identification features (eg date, filing structure, serial number) facilitates the assignment to stock records.

 For ** proper handling ** of mobile data carriers, the manufacturer's instructions, which can usually be found on the packaging, are to be used.
-With regard to the storage of data storage devices on the one hand measures for storage (magnetic field and dust-proof, climate-friendly) and on the other hand measures to prevent unauthorized access (suitable containers, cabinets, rooms) to meet.
+With regard to the storage of data storage devices on the one hand measures for storage (magnetic field and dust-proof, climate-friendly) and on the other hand measures to prevent unauthorized access (suitable containers, cabinets, rooms) to make.

 The ** shipping or transport ** of mobile data media must be carried out in such a way that they can not be damaged if possible (eg magnetic tape mailing bag, air-cushioned envelopes).
 The packaging of the data carrier must be aligned with its need for protection (eg by means of lockable transport containers).
-Shipment or transport types (eg courier transport) must be defined in the same way as the proof of delivery procedure (eg accompanying note, dispatch notes) and receipt at the consignee (eg acknowledgment of receipt).
+Shipment or transport methods (eg courier transport) must be defined in the same way as the proof of delivery procedure (eg accompanying note, dispatch notes) and receipt at the consignee (eg acknowledgment of receipt).
 The data carrier must not contain any "residual data" beyond the data to be sent.
 This can be achieved by physical deletion.

 It should also be noted that a backup copy is made before important data carriers are delivered.
 Further information on the shipping and transport of data media is contained in the module OPS.1.2.3 Data medium exchange.

-For the internal transfer of data carriers, regulations can be made such as acknowledgment procedures, pick-up / take-along authorizations as well as the keeping of inventories of the whereabouts of data carriers.
+For the internal transfer of data carriers, regulations can be made such as acknowledgment procedures, pick-up / take-along authorizations and the keeping of inventories of the whereabouts of data carriers.

-In the event that ** data carriers obtained from third parties ** are used, provisions must be made regarding their treatment before use.
+In the event that ** data carriers received from third parties ** are used, regulations must be made regarding their treatment before use.
 If, for example, digital data are transmitted, a computer virus check of the mobile data carrier or data records should generally take place.
 This also applies accordingly before the first use of new digital data carriers.
 It is recommended to check for computer viruses not only when receiving but also before sending digital media.

 A regulated procedure for the deletion or destruction of data carriers prevents the misuse of the stored data.
 Before reusing mobile data carriers, the data stored on them must be securely deleted (see OPS.1.1.8 Deleting and destroying data).